 The agency now predicts that GDP will grow between 2.7% and 3.2% this year, down from its previous forecast of 3.3% to 3.8% growth.

 In August, the government introduced an economic stimulus package worth 316 billion baht ($10 billion).

-The rate cut is also seen as a measure to rein in the surging baht.
+The rate cut is also a measure to rein in the surging baht.

 The Thai currency touched 30.15 against the dollar on Oct.
 25, its apex since May 2013.

 Easing by Western central banks has encouraged buying of baht-denominated assets, pushing up the value of the currency.
 Applying downward pressure on the yield of these assets could help check capital inflows.

 The baht—the best performer in emerging markets—has gained more than 8% against the dollar in the past year.